mcylinder/instant-tail/README.md

 There are options for configuring the ports used differently to prevent conflict.

-## Alternate Version
+## Stand Alone Branch
-There is a branch on this repository that has a ***standalone browser*** and does not need a web server.
-Just drag the `index.html` file in to your browser.
-The
+There is also a stand alone branch that does not require you to compile the Vue app.
+It's a stand alone `index.html` file and you just drag it in to a browser.
+The libraries are externally hosted.
+You'll still need to install Meilisearch.

-Meilisearch service is still required to run.
+After you drag `index.html` in to your browser and the page loads you'll see some new changes.
+* If you do a search for a single space, the entire list of classes will appear.
+* You can toggle the view by pressing your shift key.
+This will display the field the search is based on.
+It will also darken the string in the field that matches your query.